optimusmoose/jsms/README.md

 - Click **Open File**, a file chooser dialog will appear over the MsDataServer window
 - Select an *mzML* or *MzTree* file
 - Begin interacting with the graph view
+- **NOTE**: JSMS' file storage and retrieval system incurs overhead costs that amortize well on files of reasonable or large size, but which causes notable delays even if loading small files.
+Please be patient!
+This is a one-time cost when building a tree with a new raw file.
+Subsequent file loads are very fast once an mzTree file is built.

 ## Usage: Terminal/Command-line start
 - `java -jar msDataServer/target/msDataServer-<version>.jar`